DOI-USGS/loadflexBatch/blog.md

 Installation and setup
 ----------------------

 First, go to the Github repository [USGS-R/loadflexBatch](https://github.com/USGS-R/loadflexBatch) and download the zip file (using the big green button) to your preferred directory for R projects, and unzip it.
-Open RStudio, start a new project (File -&gt; New Project), select the "Existing directory" option, select the `loadflexBatch-master` folder, and click "Create Project".
+Open RStudio, start a new project (File -&gt; New Project), select the "Existing directory" option. select the `loadflexBatch-master` folder, and click "Create Project".
+Note that on Windows there will be two `loadflexBatch-master` folders — select the lower-level one.
 You will now be inside the `loadflexBatch-master` folder, and have access to the batch script.

 ``` r
 list.files()